mlpack/models/README.md

-The mlpack **models** repository provides **ready-to-use** implementations of popular and cutting-edge machine learning models---mostly deep learning models.
+The mlpack **models** repository provides **ready-to-use** implementations of popular and cutting-edge machine learning models mostly deep learning models.
 The implementations in this repository are intended to be compiled into command-line programs and bindings to Python and other languages.

-_(This README contains various TODO comments like this one , so if you are helping with the transition from the `examples/` repository, be sure to look for comments like this one.
+_(This README contains various TODO comments like this one, so if you are helping with the transition from the `examples/` repository, be sure to look for comments like this one.
 Once the transition is done, we can remove this comment (and the others).)_

 We provide ability to download datasets as well as pretrained weights using our